NerdyStuff/mailcow-exporter/README.md

 ## Docker
 Use the `Dockerfile` to create a docker container.
-Therefore clone the repository and change the environment variables in the Dockerfile
+Therefore clone the repository and change the environment variables in the Dockerfile.

+Use `docker build --tag mailcow-exporter:latest .` to create an docker image.

+Run the container using `docker run -d -p 9999:9999 mailcow-exporter`.

+You can see the metrics in your browser using  [http://localhost:9999](http://localhost:9999) Prometheus can get the data also from the `/metrics` endpoint.